Property Management Tips: How to Take Property Listing Photos

 3. It's All About Angles

-• Choose a corner that shows the best, most open view of the room.
+• Choose a corner that shows the best and most open view of the room.

-• Avoid standing with your back against a wall: this angle can shorten the perception of depth, especially in a smaller room.
+• Avoid standing with your back against a wall: this angle can shorten the depth perception, especially in a smaller room.

 • Be careful not to shoot from too high or too low: this changes the point of view and skews the shape of a room.